 In this part, it will be of great help to you if you state your essay thesis statement.
 Use a sentence or two saying why your idea is important and what the essay serves to unravel.
 Think of this as the answer to the what and why questions.

-Use the structure in writing an outline to start doing your essay.
+Use the classic academic essay structure in writing an outline to start doing your paper.
 Follow this order for any essay you are assigned:

 The first impression you make in your essay is very important.
 Just think about how many times you stopped reading a text because the beginning seemed uninteresting.
 It is the harsh truth about essay writing – if you don’t gain the attention of the reader right away, the rest simply doesn’t matter!